graphql/graphql-wg/rfcs/ClientControlledNullability.md

 Lee was the first person [to suggest](https://github.com/graphql/graphql-spec/issues/867#issuecomment-840807186) that the inverse of `!` should exist and that it should be represented by `?`.
 The [reasoning](https://github.com/graphql/graphql-spec/issues/867#issuecomment-841372320) was that it "completes the story of control" and provides a garanteed stopping point for `null` propagation if we're using the existing `null` propagation rules.
 The feeling was that "introducing ! without ? is like introducing `throw` without `catch`".

-Lee also surfaced that there are some use cases like his own at Robinhood where do to financial data regulations most fields are marked `Non-Nullable` rather than nullable, so they have the oposite problem where they sometimes want to be able to halt `null` propagation, rather than the inverse use case which this proposal origianlly supported.
+Lee also surfaced that there are some use cases like his own at Robinhood where they're trying to balance developer experience and data preservation, and have opted to mark quite a few fields `Non-Null`.
+Data preservation is very important because Robinhood is working with financial data, so they have the oposite problem where they sometimes want to be able to halt `null` propagation, rather than the inverse use case which this proposal origianlly supported.

+Developers from Apollo indicated that many of their customers face problems around schema breaking where the solution to developer experience gripes is to make a breaking change and swap a field from nullable to `Non-Nullable` or vice versa, which can be a labor intensive process.

 Since there seemed to be general consensus that `?` was a good addition to the proposal, it was adopted in without a vote.

+Subsequently there was discussion around whether `?` could be introduced in a later proposal, and there was general agreement that the usability of `!` is limited without `?`, and the selected `null` propagation behavior described below solidifies the decision to introduce both additions in a single proposal.

 ### List syntax
 Developers from Apollo [suggested](https://github.com/graphql/graphql-spec/pull/895#issuecomment-961442966) early on that users would want to apply CCN syntax to list elements.
 The possiblitly had been suggested earlier than that as well, but it was put off because neither Netflix nor Relay's CCN counterparts had the feature, and it hadn't been a problem yet.
 However there was enough interest during community feedback sessions to adopt it into the proposal.
 [Discussions](https://github.com/graphql/graphql-wg/discussions/864) around which specific syntax to adopt happened over the following months.